How to Read Japanese

 Lake, Roger and Ura, Noriko

-A Core Kanji Catalogue for Learning Japanese Kanji
+Core Kanji, a Catalogue for Learning 2,088 Kanji

 In order to start reading in Japanese, you will need to acquire a basic knowledge of the kanji that Japanese people most often use.
 We have assembled Core Kanji: a Catalogue of 2,088 Essential Kanji, listing 2,088 characters for you to learn.
 This book is 448 pages long and includes a Kanji Pronunciation Index listing 4,200 kanji pronunciations, allowing you to look up a kanji easily when you know one or more of its pronunciations.